GispoCoding/eis_qgis_plugin/README.md

 > EIS Processing Algorithms, like all algorithms in QGIS Processing Toolbox, can be used to create and save custom workflows in QGIS Model Designer.

 ## Roadmap
-- Milestone 1: Beta release 1 (April 2024).
+- **Milestone 1**: Beta release 1 (May 2024).
 At this stage, the plugin should have the basic funtionalities required for a full MPM workflow implemented.
 Official testing phase begins.
 The plugin will be still under active development.
-- Milestone 2: Beta release 2 (October 2024).
+- **Milestone 2**: Beta release 2 (October 2024).
 All features should be incorporated at this time and the plugin useful for actual MPM work.
 Testing will continue and potential bugs will be fixed and the user experience refined.
-- Milestone 3: Final release (April 2025).
+- **Milestone 3**: Final release (April 2025).
 The plugin is considered complete and fully functional, and the EIS project ends.
 After this, the plugin will be maintained and bugs fixed, but majority of further work will lie on the shoulders of the open source community.

 ## Contributing